-The health benefits of echinacea include its ability to boost the immune system, prevent cancer, eliminate bacterial and viral infections, reduce inflammation, improve skin conditions like eczema and psoriasis, protect respiratory health, speed healing and recovery times, manages allergies, boost oral health, and prevent recurrent infections like ear infections.
+The health benefits of echinacea include its ability to boost the immune system, prevent cancer, cure upper respiratory issues, eliminate bacterial and viral infections, reduce inflammation, treat skin conditions, speed healing and recovery, regulate blood sugar levels, treat anxiety, boost oral health, as well as eliminate ear infections and prevent their reoccurrence.

-However, echinacea can cease to have an effect and can actually impact your T cells in a negative way if used in large doses consistently.
-It should be overused, but when you need it, nothing works better!
-Let’s explore some of the many health benefits that this herb can provide!
+However, echinacea can cease to have an effect and can actually impact your T-cells in a negative way if used in large doses consistently.
+It should not be overused, but when you need it, nothing works better!

 Health Benefits of Echinacea